Just back from a Five Days, Five Forests birding trip to Zululand: Nkandla, Entumeni, Dlinza, Ngoye and St Lucia coastal forests.

 We stayed two nights in the Birders Cottage in Ngoye.
 Perfect for getting up at five every morning and getting straight into the forest at first light.
 Saw and heard lots of birds which I’d seen before but had written BVD next to them (“better view desired”) and one great lifer.
 Yes, Aitch-in-the-clouds, I did the see the barbet, so I laid that bogey-bird to rest!

-Craig Naude’s magic Mitsubishi Colt 4X4 V6 3000 was superb.
-I needed first gear low ratio in places in the forest where the rutted tracks changed to slippery clay, and steep drops into stream beds meant equally steep climbs out of them.
+Craig Naude’s magic silver and blue Mitsubishi Colt 4X4 V6 3000 was superb.
+I needed first gear low ratio in places in the forest where the rutted tracks changed to slippery clay, and steep drops into stream beds meant equally steep climbs out of them, starting at snail’s pace.
 Boy heaven.

 At St Lucia we got into the forest at dawn, too, then walked on to the mouth of the estuary by 6.30am and low tide.
 Waders and terns remain confusing to me, and the sooty tern Sakhamuzi hoped to spot had trekked back to Mozambique.
 Pity, as it’s one of the easier ones to ID.
 Oh, well, as the baby tern said to the mother tern: Can I have a baby brother?
 Certainly, said the mother tern: ‘One good tern deserves another.’